jurasec/SmartReponseLogRhythm/JIRAServiceDesk/README.md

-# LogRhythm SmartResponse Plugin for JIRA Service Desk integration: A basic guide.
+# LogRhythm SmartResponse Plugin for JIRA Service Desk integration: A basic developt guide.

 The main target of this basic guide, is tho show how to developt a SmartResponse integrated with an external tool (JIRA).
+As you know there is an excelent and complete **Develop SmartResponse Plugins Guide**.
 This plugin is written in PowerShell.

 ## What does the SmartResponse plugin do?